WebVOWL/RustGrapher/ELEMENT_RANGES.md

 -   u64
 -   u128

-If no negative numbers are present, the code of an element enum can also be cast from:
+If no negative numbers are present and the enum's code can fit, the code of an element enum can also be stored in:

 -   i32
 -   i64